-In addition I agree to adhere to my workplace policies relating to supervision and ethical practice.
+In addition I agree to adhere to my workplace policies relating ethical practice. g to supervision and

 Feedback from any clinical competency assessments should be shared with the supervisor to support the focus for clinical skills practice.
 All trainees must engage in skills practice within the clinical skills supervision session.

 Goals for Workplace supervision:

+1. 2.
+3. 4.

-Steps in the event of a breakdown in the arrangements for clinical supervision:
+Steps in the event of a breakdown in the arrangements for supervision: or clinical

+In the event of inappropriate behaviour by the supervisor/sup discussed together initially.
+If this cannot be resolved success is of a serious and immediate nature thenworkplace member of staff) should be informed IMMEDIATE sfully or the behaviour

-In the unlikely event that the relationship between the supervisee and supervisor deteriorates, each person is responsible for attempting to work together to resolve the problem.
+In the unlikely event that the relationship between the superv deteriorates, each person is responsible for attempting to wo the problem. -

 Changes to this agreement and timescale:

 Changes to this agreement can be negotiated at any time.
 This agreement covers the period from

-..... to
+to

 Name of trainee Date

 Trainee signature

 Name of supervisor Date

 Supervisor signature